SolarOrbiterWorkshop/solo_psp_dkist_workshop/README.md

 * [OpenAstronomy Discourse](https://community.openastronomy.org/c/sunpy/5)

+This tutorial is also based on out tutorial given at SPD in 2023 (https://github.com/wtbarnes/spd-2023-sunpy-demo/tree/main)

 Given by **Laura A. Hayes (ESA/ESTEC)** with many thanks to **Will Barnes (AU/NASA GSFC), Stuart Mumford (Aperio Software), Albert Shih (NASA GSFC), David Stansby (UCL) and the SunPy community**.